geeknik/my-awesome-stars/README.md

 ## C# #

+- [ZiggyCreatures/FusionCache](https://github.com/ZiggyCreatures/FusionCache) - FusionCache is an easy to use, fast and robust hybrid cache with advanced resiliency features.
 - [scrtwpns/mixbox](https://github.com/scrtwpns/mixbox) - Mixbox is a library for natural color mixing based on real pigments.
 - [Idov31/Sandman](https://github.com/Idov31/Sandman) - Sandman is a NTP based backdoor for red team engagements in hardened networks.
 - [avantol/Otto](https://github.com/avantol/Otto) - Assistant for WSJT-X